 All of the UPC barcode prefixes that we own are 6 digit prefixes and all predate 2002.

 This Settlement provides that companies who became members of UCC before August 28, 2002, are not obligated to pay membership renewal fees to UCC to maintain membership as a condition for their use of Company Prefixes issued to them by UCC, or as a condition for Basic Membership Benefits as defined in the Class Settlement Agreement.
 Class members who have paid a renewal fee to UCC are entitled to compensation from a $3,895,000 settlement fund.
 The settlement also provides that the “licensing agreement,” which accompanied UCC renewal fee invoices, is null and void as to those who became members in UCC before August 28, 2002. **

-As far as we know, there are only a handful of companies that require a copy of this certificate: Kroger’s, Walmart/Sam’s Club JC Penney’s and Macy’s.
+As far as we know, there are only a handful of companies that require a copy of this certificate: Kroger, Walmart/Sam’s Club, JC Penney and Macy’s.
 Depending on your buyer and region, Walgreen’s, Lowes and Home Depot may have additional requirements.
-It’s always your important to ask your (major) retailers for their Vendor Compliance Documents.
-According to our clients, we have sold barcodes to companies with products in Pep Boys, Autozone, Amazon, Guitar Center, CD Baby, Whole Foods, Raley’s, Toys R Us, Safeway, Longs (CVS), etc.
+It’s always important to ask your (major) retailers for their Vendor Compliance Documents prior to purchasing from Nationwide Barcode.
+According to our clients, we have sold barcodes to companies with products in Pep-Boys, Autozone, Amazon, Guitar Center, CD Baby, Whole Foods, Raley’s, Toys-R-Us, Safeway, Longs (CVS), etc.

 The GS1 maintains the database of UPC Prefixes.
 It is our opinion that, although this database is conceptually a great idea, and has to be maintained, it is virtually ignored, unknown and unused.